oscardilley/spectrum_sharing/README.md

 11. Monitor terminated and truncated for exit command.
 12. Loop until episode is complete.
 13. Loop until all episodes have completed.

-NB: in this implementatio, each timestep of each episode is assumed to be 1s long to simplify calculations for velocity, rates, etc.
+**Note:** in this implementatio, each timestep of each episode is assumed to be 1s long to simplify calculations for velocity, rates, etc.

 ## Outputs